FlameWolf/formzilla/README.md

         	})
         });
         ```
     -   `CallbackStorage`: For advanced users.
-Accepts a callback function that accepts a `Readable` parameter and consumes it.
+Accepts a callback function that takes three parameters: a `string`, a `Readable`, and a `FileInfo`.
+The callback function must consume the `Readable` and return a `FileInternal`.
 EXample:

         ```tsx
+        // The below callback works exactly like BufferStorage.
+        // The FileInternal object returned by it will have its
+        // `data` field populated with the file content as a Buffer.

         server.register(formDataParser, {
-          storage: new CallbackStorage((stream) => {
+        	storage: new CallbackStorage((name, stream, info) => {
-            stream.on("data" => void 0);
+        		const file = new FileInternal(name, info);
+        		const data = [];
+        		stream.on("data", chunk => data.push(chunk));
-            stream.on("close", () => console.log("Stream consumed successfully"));
+        		stream.on("close", () => {
+        			file.data = Buffer.concat(data);
+        		});
+        		return file;
         	})
         });
         ```

 # Recommendations

 Both `StreamStorage` and `BufferStorage` will cause files to accumulate in memory and hence make your endpoint a potential target for DDoS attacks. `CallbackStorage` must cosume the stream inside the callback or it will break the application.
-It is recommended only if you are familiar with streams in NodeJS and want to manipulate the stream in some way instead of sending it to the response body.
+It is recommended only if you are familiar with streams in NodeJS and want to manipulate the stream in some way before sending it to the response body.
 It's recommended to use `DiscStorage` to temporarily store an incoming file, upload it to a cloud server like [Cloudinary][5] from your request handler, and then delete the temporary file.

 # Caveats